Paul Tracy: Public image, other ventures and recognition

 In 1990, Tracy was awarded All-American status by the American Racing Writers' and Broadcasters Association "for his performance in the support/development series for the PPG Indy Car World Series."
 He received the Bruce McLaren Trophy from the British Racing Drivers' Club as "the British Commonwealth's most promising driver" in 1990, and was named the Canadian Racing Drivers' Association Driver of the Year in 1991.
 Tracy was named to CART's All-Star Team for both 1999 and 2000 and was voted the series' Most Improved Driver of 1999.
 He was voted CART's Most Popular Driver of 2002 and 2003.
-He is an inductee of the Long Beach Motorsports Walk of Fame (2013), the Canadian Motorsport Hall of Fame (2014), and the Road to Indy Hall of Fame (2015).
+He is an inductee of the Long Beach Motorsports Walk of Fame (2013), the Canadian Motorsport Hall of Fame (2014), the Road to Indy Hall of Fame (2015), and the Ontario Sports Hall of Fame (2025).
 Tracy received an honorary diploma from Fanshawe College in November 2016.
 Paul Ferriss wrote a biography of him, Never Too Fast: The Paul Tracy Story, which was published in 2001.

-He has done business with companies such as Goodyear, General Motors Canada, Molson, Snap-On Tools, No Fear, Yeti Cycles, and Spy Sunglasses.
+Tracy has done business with companies such as Goodyear, General Motors Canada, Molson, Snap-On Tools, No Fear, Yeti Cycles, and Spy Sunglasses.
 Tracy is the owner of the Harley-Davidson motorcycle parts and apparel firm Black Label Baggers.
 He was part of Team Green's and African American mentoring organization 100 Black Men of America's program to donate money to buy computers for youngsters in urban areas for better accessibility to technology based on his performance in five races in 2001.
 In 2007, Tracy joined a three-year campaign run by the Ontario Safety League against street racing in the Greater Toronto Area, and at the 2009 Edmonton Indy, raised awareness of the Wounded Warriors Canada non-profit charity that supports wounded Canadian troops overseas.